 Tip 1: One of the best and most popular self-hosted content management systems (CMS) is WordPress.org, also recommended by 90 percent of blogging experts we’ve surveyed.

 Tip 2: The blog setup is called self-hosted because you will use your own web hosting space and name for your blog.
-We highly recommend Bluehost that powers over 2 million websites worldwide and only for our visitors, they offer a special deal that includes a FREE DOMAIN name and a 30-day money-back guarantee.
+For new bloggers, we recommend Bluehost that powers over 2 million websites worldwide.
+You will get a Free domain name when you signup with them and if you don’t like the service, they offer a 30-day money-back guarantee.

 The above choices are our recommended way to setup your new blog.
 To convince you that you are making the right decision, let us describe all the available option below in more detail.
 And give you few more additional tips when you are picking the blogging platform.